(This is cross-posted at BlogHer.)

 8. Should you let a friend read/proofread your profile?

-If you’re not all that comfortable with writing, or if you’re having trouble describing yourself, having someone take a look is definitely a good idea (especially because they’re often able to think of things you might not have thought of).
+If you’re not comfortable with writing, or if you’re having trouble describing yourself, having someone take a look is definitely a good idea (especially because they’re often able to think of things you might not have thought of).

 This should go without saying, but creating your profile means editing for misspelled words and glaring grammatical errors.
 If this isn’t your strong point, ask someone to look it over.
 Obvious mistakes make it look like you didn’t care enough to spend the time making your profile look presentable.